jbenet/ios-ntp/README.md

 into the modern world.
 The changes do include one bug fix, but are mostly related to making the code comply with the recent Xcode changes and requirements.

-Some of jbenet's "Usage" notes below aren't completely accurate as a result of these changes, and I will update the text soon.

 Finally, note that this code was first written when there were only 32-bit iOS devices.
 As I write this there are still 32-bit devices which